 Understanding & Perspective Determine Our Reality:

-There is no doubting the immensely beneficial capabilities of the human brain, but it is from this power that our ignorance towards the realities of impermanence and death arise.
-In fact, it is directly due to our cognitive and biological makeup that each one of us naturally operates from a perspective shaped by a bias towards negativity, safety and greed.
+There is no doubting the immensely beneficial capabilities of the human brain, but it is from this power that our ignorance towards the realities of impermanence and death arises.
+In fact, it is directly due to the cognitive and biological makeup that each one of us naturally operates from a perspective shaped by a bias towards negativity, safety and greed.
 The limited amount of days that we have to enjoy on this earth are marred by what often feels like inconvenient and unfair circumstances.
-Of course, our brains and biological makeup serve us well in many ways, but when we don’t consciously examine their limiting nature, and the truths of life, we forfeit the opportunity to find happiness today.
+Of course, our brains and biological makeup serve us well in many ways, but when we don’t consciously examine their limiting nature and the truths of life, we forfeit the opportunity to find happiness today.
 It is for these reasons that the famous Roman Emperor Marcus Aurelius once told us:

 Very little is needed to make a happy life; it is all within yourself, in your way of thinking.”

 By coming to realize that our lives, and everything within them, are impermanent in nature, we can begin to see that the most important goal each of us has is to get the most out of our limited amount of time.
 Unfortunately, especially in the Western world, all too many individuals see happiness as a destination that’s reached through money, relationships, status, and material possessions.

 In actuality, however, the aims of happiness, joy, and subjective well-being can only be accomplished when we view their attainment as a continual process that must be worked towards.
 Additionally, instead of focusing on acquiring things outside of ourselves, we must focus on creating daily experiences of joy and developing life-affirming qualities such as gratitude and acceptance.